 Ammunition, explosive material, including military, commercial or home-made explosive, explosive devices, detonators, smoke cartridges, grenades, mines and other explosive military ordnance, firework, signal flares, replica or imitation explosive material or devices;

-Pointed or bladed items made or adapted to cause injury, flick knives, gravity catch knives, stilettos, daggers, kukris, other knives both real or ceremonial with blades of any length or description, including sheath knives, kirpans and skeandhus, open razors, scalpels, ice picks, swords, sword sticks, umbrellas containing sword blades, harpoons, spears or arrows, professional tools, corkscrews, darts, hatchets, hypodermic needles (excepted as approved for medical purposes), nail clippers with nail file over 6 cm in length (excluding nail file), pointed nail file, pointed scissors, round-ended scissors with blade over 5 cm in length;
+Pointed or bladed items made or adapted to cause injury, flick knives, gravity catch knives, stilettos, daggers, kukris, other knives both real or ceremonial with blades of any length or description, including sheath knives, kirpans and skeandhus, open razors, scalpels, ice picks, swords, sword sticks, umbrellas containing sword blades, harpoons, spears or arrows, professional tools, corkscrews, darts, hatchets, hypodermic needles (excepted as approved for medical purposes), pointed nail file, pointed scissors, round scissors with blades of more than 6cm as measured from the fulcrum;

 Dangerous goods are articles or substances that are capable of posing a risk to health, safety, property or the environment when transported by air.
 There are many everyday items which seem harmless but can be a threat to the safety of passengers and crew when they are brought on an aircraft; hence they are often forbidden to be carried by passengers either in the aircraft cabin or their baggage.
 These dangerous goods are classified by International Civil Aviation Organization (ICAO) into 9 classes as follows: